cvdfoundation/open-images-dataset/README.md

 CVDF also hosts the Open Images Challenge 2018 test set, which is disjoint from the Open Images V4 train, val, and test sets.
 The same AWS instructions above apply.

   * aws s3 --no-sign-request sync s3://open-images-dataset/challenge2018 [target_dir/test_challenge_2018] (10GB)

+  We also provide the zipped file for challenge 2018 set.
+You can download the zipped file using
+  * aws s3 --no-sign-request cp s3://open-images-dataset/tar/challenge2018.tar.gz [target_dir] (9.7G)

 ## Download Full Dataset With Google Storage Transfer